 - Stay on the path or mowed lawn areas.
 Do not enter flower beds, plant displays, mulched areas or areas with ground cover.
-Walking through beds can seriously affect growth of plants and there may be delicate plant life below the surface of mulch about to emerge.
+Walking through beds can seriously affect growth of plants.
+For example, there may be delicate plant life below the surface of mulch about to emerge.

 - Keep tripods on the path and out of plant beds.
-It is often tempting to put tripods into flower beds to get closer to a subject, but it will do damage to plants.
+It is often tempting to put tripods into flower beds to get closer to a subject.
+However, often it will damage the plants.
 If you can’t reach a subject, use a longer lens or choose subjects closer to the path.

 - Check the tripod policies of each garden you visit as they may vary from garden to garden.
 Some gardens allow tripods anytime outdoors but may have restrictions for indoor greenhouse or conservatory use.
 Tripod use at special flowers shows, such as the popular dahlia shows or orchid shows may be prohibited or limited to special hours.
-Most botanic gardens post their tripod policies online or it is easily obtained by calling the garden.
+Most botanic gardens post their tripod policies online or will happily discuss over a phone call.

 - Keep paths accessible for all guests, being careful not to block paths with tripods and other equipment.
 Be especially vigilant for handicapped individuals that might need more space to navigate a pathway.

 - Do not alter a scene to suit your needs.
 Leave deadheading or clipping any plant material to the horticulturists.
 Carefully removing a few dead leaves or sticks from a small scene in the early spring is fine.
 However, larger clean-ups are the job of staff.